xiashtra/cactbot/docs/PatchUpdateChecklist.md

 It is recommended that you choose at least the 'Alert' level to ensure you are notified of any problems that require manual intervetion before merging the file changes.

+If you run into collisions or other data issues that require resolution before merge, you can use the XIVAPI CLI helper utility to request and filter XIVAPI data -- and see it as JSON console output -- by running `npm run query`.
+Use `npm run query -- -h` for info on how to use the utility.

 #### effect_id data

 As new status effects are added to the game, those names may conflict with existing names.